Libs "Outraged" After Polar Bear Killed When It Injured a Crew Member

 A 42-year-old German man who was not identified sustained minor head injuries from the attack, Malmo said.

-THESE CRAZY LIBS
+THESE LIBS

 Animal rights activists — libs — say they had no right to let tourists into polar bear territory.
 They falsely claimed the polar bear is vulnerable, although we have long since discovered their numbers are growing.